babel/website/docs/usage/browser.md

 ## Script tags

-When the `browser.js` file is included all scripts with the type `text/ecmascript-6` and `text/6to5` are automatically compiled and ran.
+When the `browser.js` file is included all scripts with the type `text/ecmascript-6` and `text/6to5` are automatically compiled and run.

 ```html
 <script src="node_modules/6to5/browser.js"></script>